Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Results

 These results indicate that a circular patch anode offers superior signal fidelity at the detector front end compared to the spiral geometry.
 In addition, the circular layout provides a slightly larger active area for a given radius and avoids the increased propagation delay inherent to long spiral traces.
 This reduced delay becomes relevant when the anode size is weighed against the achievable timing resolution.

-\subsubsection{Decoupling capacitance and resistance}
+\subsection{Decoupling capacitance and resistance}

 VNA measurements allow for an accurate characterization of the frequency contribution of $C_1$, including any parallel parasitics.
-This characterization was repeated over successive hardware iterations: The corresponding component values and resulting frequency metrics are summarized in Table~\ref{tab:vna_freqs}.
+This characterization was repeated over successive hardware iterations of the newly developed CODEX detector.
+The corresponding component values and resulting frequency metrics are summarized in Table~\ref{tab:vna_freqs}.
+While $f_{\text{lo},1}$ and $f_{\text{lo},2}$ are directly determined by the coupling network in the lumped-element sense, $f\textsubscript{hi}$ is reported as an empirical upper-bandwidth metric of the assembled path and is not interpreted as being directly governed by the values of $C_1$ and $C_2$.

+For the two-port VNA characterization, port~1 was defined by a coaxial pigtail soldered to the CPWG on the backside of the detector PCB at the anode-side signal node, while port~2 corresponds to the nominal readout connector on the electronics side.
+Therefore, measurements capture the integrated PCB signal path (launches, vias, traces, and the decoupling and bias network) under \qty{50}{\ohm} source and load conditions.
+The anode is not in the direct signal through path but appears as a shunt stub impedance at the anode-side node and thus still contributes to the measured response.

-The low-pass frequency limit $f\textsubscript{hi}$ is obtained from the \qty{-3}{\dB} point of the measured $\lvert S_{21} \rvert$ response.
+The low-pass frequency limit $f\textsubscript{hi}$ is extracted as the \qty{-3}{\dB} bandwidth of the measured $\lvert S_{21} \rvert$ response of the assembled PCB path and therefore captures the combined low-pass behavior of the anode and interconnect geometry as well as any bandwidth limitations introduced by component nonidealities (e.g., ESL and self-resonances of capacitors) and transitions (vias and launches).

 The high-pass cutoff frequency $f_{\text{lo},1}$ follows the expression derived in Eq.~(\ref{eq:tau1}).
 A concise derivation using the $ABCD$ formalism is provided in Appendix~\ref{sec:abcd}.
 This relationship allows for the quantification of the parasitic capacitance $C\textsubscript{p}$ at approximately \qty{100}{\pF}, based on the observed shift in $f_{\text{lo},1}$ for small values of $C_1$ (e.g.\ \qty{150}{\pF}).
+Here, $C\textsubscript{p}$ is an effective parallel feedthrough across $C_1$ in the VNA setup (coupler/launch geometry and fixture parasitics), not the CPWG or connector capacitance alone.
 For \(C_1\gg C\textsubscript{p}\) the influence of parasitic capacitances becomes negligible.
+As noted earlier, the two-port VNA configuration shares a common instrument ground at both ports; consequently, $C_2$ does not carry signal current in these measurements and the VNA-derived cutoff frequencies constrain $C_1$ and its effective parallel parasitics $C\textsubscript{p}$.